Openki/Openki/README.md

 - Browse to http://localhost:3000/

 ### Compass or how to work on stylesheets
+- install ruby
-- install ruby and then `gem install compass`
+- `gem install compass`
+- `gem install zurb-foundation`
 - run `compass compile` in project root
 - scss/sass files go into sass folder
 - compiled css goes to client/css. never edit these files. they are just there for the convenience of the guys without compass :-)